 In the spring of 2014 building contractors began restoring and modernising Flower Cottage, 56 Hillside Road, Overton, Frodsham.

-This c1600 Grade 2 listed cruck built cottage had fallen into disrepair over the years.
+This 1600 Grade 2 listed cruck built cottage had fallen into disrepair over the years.

 While stripping the corrugated iron roof and removing the rotten beams, the contractors recovered a variety of hand-made iron thatching and builders' nails.
 Then, hidden in the chimney recess at the right hand end of the cottage, they found a filthy worn out jacket.
-Just how old and why it was there was a puzzle.
+Just how old and why it was there, was a puzzle.
 The interested contractors asked if more could be found out about its history before giving the jacket and the nails to the History Society Archives for safe keeping.
 So began weeks of contacting specialist people for possible answers.

-Elizabeth Royles, Collector & Interpretation Officer of the Grosvenor Museum, Chester, was very helpful with positive suggestions on seeing the photographs of the jacket and nails..
-She also gave me advice on how to de-bug the garment by putting it in and out of a freezer over 11 days, making it safe to handle.
+Elizabeth Royles, Collector & Interpretation Officer of the Grosvenor Museum, Chester and Julie Edwards, Senior Archaeologist of Chester Council, were very helpful with positive advice on seeing the photographs of the jacket and nails.
+Elizabeth gave me essential advice on how to de-bug the garment by putting it in and out of a freezer over 11 days, making it safe to handle.
+Mrs Dorothy Smith and Nick Smith were kind enough to supply the freezer and keep an eye on the garment!

-Dan Garner, a Cheshire archaeologist, was intrigued by the nails especially, commenting that they 'were remarkable' and possibly much older than 1600, which coincided with English Heritage's views about the age of the cottage that they had given to the contractors.
+Dan Garner, archaeologist, was intrigued by the nails especially, commenting that they 'were remarkable' and possibly much older than 1600, which coincided with English Heritage's views about the age of the cottage that they had given to the contractors.

-Dr Miles Lambert, Senior Curator of the Costume Museum at Platt Hall, Manchester, put me in touch with Dinah Eastop, a Fellow of the National Archives, Kew, and Consultant in Conservation & Material Culture.
+Dr Miles Lambert, Senior Curator of the Costume Museum at Platt Hall, Manchester, suggested I contact Dinah Eastop, a Fellow of the National Archives, Kew, and Consultant in Conservation & Material Culture.

-After reading the various emailed notes and seeing the photographs sent to her, Dinah confirmed that in her opinion the garment was deliberately hidden, and therefore recorded it in her 'Deliberately Concealed Garments Project' files.
-She was extremely interested in this discovery.
+After reading the various emails and seeing the photographs sent to her, Dinah confirmed that in her opinion the garment was deliberately hidden and therefore recorded it in her 'Deliberately Concealed Garments Project' files.
+She was extremely interested in this discovery and offered to give an illustrated talk to the society about hidden garments.
+I put her in touch with Betty Wakefield (Programme Secretary) who booked her for the 2016 season.